Boryanata/Interactive-Data-Vis-Fall2025/src/lab_2/week_8_notes.md

 // just look at the first object of this data display(selectedStockData[0])
 ```

+When we finally return to our original intention stated earlier:

+>Ideally the circle could be positioned on the line.
+This means we would have to position the event at the appropriate x value (date), then look up the y value for the stock, and use that for the y value of the dot.

+We can use the channel function to look up the price value for that day in the other dataset.

 Just like in the earlier example, we will use two marks for this example.
 The first mark is the stock line data (`Plot.line()`), and the second mark is the stock event data (`Plot.dot()`).
 Each has its own dataset.
 When we render the `y` value of the event mark, we will look for the stock value for that date in the other dataset.